thecodecrate/dexie-bulksync-addon/README.md

 ## Middlewares

-Each call to BulkSync executes three actions: adding new records, deleting existing records and updating existing records.
-To add new actions or to modify the existing ones, you can create and use "middlewares".
+Each call to BulkSync executes three actions: adding new records, deleting existing records, and updating existing records.
+You can create and use "middlewares" to add new actions or modify existing ones.

-A middleware is a class that implements the `handle()` method, which is called by BulkSync during its execution.
+A middleware is a class that implements the `handle()` method, which BulkSync calls during its execution.
 You can use this method to perform additional actions or to customize the behavior of BulkSync.

 ```typescript
 // LogMiddleware.ts